 “You have to try and tackle the stuff that bothers you,” he says.
 “Articulate those questions.
 That’s really all you need to do….
 We’re in a world where people try and divide themselves from other people, and [we] really have so much more in common than [not].
 We’re ultimately just kind of looking for food and love and meaning and understanding and community.
 So if you can articulate your experience in a real way, the audience will find you.”

 You see it all the time: Acts like the aforementioned Jerrod Carmichael, Cameron Esposito, Kumail Nanjiani, and even Jerry Seinfeld take their material and skill sets honed on the standup stage and bring them to screens big and small.
 Unfortunately, there is no one set road map to making this happen.
 It’s the aspired destination of many, but the actual result is for the few with the talent and determination to break through.
 Keep it going by attending open mics and booking local comedy gigs and getting an agent and getting seen by and networking with the right people—these are the kinds of things that, one after another, lead to comedic success off the stage, too.

 Otherwise, a comedic actor’s journey is very much like that of any other actor.
-For more detailed, step-by-step advice to that end, give our How to Become an Actor Backstage Guide a read; we know it’ll have some handy tidbits for you.
+For step-by-step advice, check out our in-depth guide to becoming an actor.

 Check out Backstage’s comedy audition listings!